 - Most centers advise you not to wear powders, deodorants, creams, or lotions under your arms because it can make the images harder to read accurately.

-- If you’re breastfeeding or you think you might be pregnant, tell your technician before the test.
+- If you’re currently nursing or you think you might be pregnant, tell your technician before the test.

 Your breasts will need to be as flat as possible so the machine can capture clear images.
 It’s typical for the process to feel tight and uncomfortable, but if it’s painful, it’s OK to tell the technician.

-The technician will photograph one breast at a time, usually from two different angles.
-Each image takes just a few seconds, then the pressure is released.
-Depending on how many images are needed, the entire mammogram process could finish in about 20 minutes.
+The technician photographs one breast at a time, usually from two different angles.
+Each image takes just a few seconds, and then the pressure is released.
+Depending on how many images are needed, the entire mammogram process should finish in about 20 minutes.

 If your radiologist or doctor notices an area of concern, you may need a second mammogram, called a diagnostic mammogram.